 Moving onward, you can walk up to a lookout point providing clear views of the entire archaeological zone.

 The Lower Area

 The southwesternmost section of the archaeological site features a few additional structures.
 During my visit, I found the gate leading to it to be locked.
-However, I was able to figure out a way to get there by walking all the way around the site’s northern enclosure.
+However, I was able to figure out a way there by walking all the way around the site’s northern enclosure.

 Overall, there’s not a whole lot to see here.
 But interestingly, one of the structures was once situated on the now submerged island of Old Kalabsha.
 While most structures from there were reconstructed on New Kalabsha, one small temple was rebuilt on Elephantine instead.

-Also around here is a carving left by Khufu-Ankh of the 4th Dynasty, but I wasn’t able to find it.
+Also somewhere around here is a carving left by Khufu-Ankh of the 4th Dynasty, but I wasn’t able to find it.

 Around Elephantine Island

 The rest of Elephantine Island is well worth a walk around.
 It’s still home to a local Nubian community, descendants of those who’ve been living in the area since very ancient times.